sreimers/flattr/readme.txt

 Supported attributes are:

 * **url** - the URL that should be flattred. *Required*
-* **style** - overrides the default setting of the button style to use.
-Can be either "js", "text", "image" or "url".
+* **type** - overrides the default setting of the button style to use.
+Can be either "js", "compact", "text", "image" or "url".
 * **popout** - overrides the default setting on whether the popout should be shown.
-Should be either "on" or "off".
+Should be either "yes" or "no".
-* **compact** - overrides the default setting on whether the javascript button should be compact or not.
-Should be either "on" or "off".

 Additional autosubmit related attributes:

 * **user** - the username of the user owning the thing - needed for autosubmits.
 * **hidden** - overrides the default setting on whether an autosubmit of the thing should be hidden.
-Should be either "on" or "off".
+Should be either "yes" or "no".
 * **language** - overrides the blog language as the language of an autosubmit of the thing.
 Should be a language code like en_GB.
 * **category** - overrides the default category for an autosubmit of the thing.
 Should be one of the [supported ones](http://developers.flattr.net/api/resources/categories/).
 * **title** - the title used in an autosubmit of the thing.
 * **description** - the description used in an autosubmit of the thing.
 * **tags** - a comma separated list of tags that's used in an autosubmit of the thing.

+For options that use "yes" or "no" you can instead of "no" use "n" or "off" - any other value will be interpreted as "yes".

 == Upgrade Notice ==

 = 1.2.0 =
-Flattr buttons now detectable by browsers, site itself can now be flattred and a new shortcode is available.
+Flattr buttons now detectable by browsers, site itself can now be flattred, a new shortcode and widgets is available etc.

 == Changelog ==